-Details of Unclaimed Suspense Account as of 31st March.
+Details of Unclaimed Suspense Account as of 31st March, 2023:

 1 Aggregate number of Number of

 shareholders and the shareholders: 463

 outstanding shares in the

 suspense account as on the Outstanding shares:

 beginning of the year i.e. as on 1st April, 2022 35,042

 2 Number of shareholders who Nil

 approached the issuer for

 transfer of shares from suspense

-account during the year N. 111
+account during the year Number of shareholders to

 3 Number of shareholders to Nil

 whom shares were transferred

 from suspense account during

+the year

-4 the year Number of shares and No. of transfers: 41
+4 Number of shares and No. of transfers: 41

-4 the corresponding no. of 110.
-01 transfers.
-41
+the corresponding no. of

 shareholders whose shares were No. of shares: 559

-transferred from the suspense NO. 01 Shares.
-339
+transferred from the suspense

 account to Investor Education

 and Protection Fund in terms of

 Investor Education & Protection

 fund Authority (Accounting,

 Audit, Transfer and Refund)

-Rules.
-2016
+Rules, 2016

 5 Aggregate number of Number of

 shareholders and the shareholders: 517

 outstanding shares in the

 suspense account lying at the Outstanding shares:

 end of the year 34,483